sap-tutorials/Tutorials/tutorials/cp-cap-java-app-studio/cp-cap-java-app-studio.md

     ```Shell/Bash
     mvn clean install
     ```

-> You might need to adapt the JDK version in the parent `pom.xml` to 11 and run `mvn clean install` again to proceed.

 Running this for the first time in a fresh dev space might take a while, depending on the network.
 Please wait until you see the **BUILD SUCCESS** message before continuing with the tutorial.